HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

   $ git checkout master
   ```

-1. Programmer 1 [pulls](https://git-scm.com/docs/git-pull) the `master` branch from the remote (GitHub repo) to make sure that the local version of `master` is up to date with the remote (GitHub) version of `master`.
+1. Programmer A [pulls](https://git-scm.com/docs/git-pull) the `master` branch from the remote (GitHub repo) to make sure that the local version of `master` is up to date with the remote (GitHub) version of `master`.
 (There should be no changes since neither of you has pushed any changes to the remote yet.) **It is a good practice to regularly check for changes on the remote before pushing your local changes.**

   ```sh
   $ git pull origin master
   ```

-1. Programmer 1 switches back to the `fix-typo-heading` branch.
+1. Programmer A switches back to the `fix-typo-heading` branch.

   ```sh
   $ git checkout fix-typo-heading